 Any place there is heavy traffic on a lawn you run the risk of soil compaction.
 Compacted soil is never good for the lawn.
 These areas might be where the family plays cricket, where the laundry is hung or where the cars park.
 But, thankfully, it is easy to determine if you have a problem with your lawn and it is easy to fix it.

 All you need for this is either a garden fork or a screwdriver.
 You simply push it into the ground.
 The tool should easily go in at least halfway up the tines of the garden fork.
 If it doesn’t you probably have compacted soil.

 Aerating Your Lawn

 There are two methods of lawn aeration.
-One is manual and is used for small spaces and it is simple using a gardening fork to poke even holes over the spot.
-The other involves using either a coring machine or power aerator.
+One is manual and is used for small spaces and it is simple to use a gardening fork to poke even holes over the spot.
+The other involves using either a coring machine or a power aerator.
 These machines can easily aerate large areas.

-Another thing that will help your compacted lawn is apply gypsum.
-You want to use about 1 kilo of gypsum per square metre of lawn.
+Another thing that will help your compacted lawn is applying gypsum.
+You want to use about 1 kilo of gypsum per square meter of lawn.
 Lawn aeration combats broadleaf weeds much better than a compacted lawn.

-To get more advice call our team on (07) 3114 8230.
-You can also to pop in and order in person at our sales office on 1/243 Bradman Street, Acacia Ridge.
-The office opens Monday to Friday 7am to 5pm and Saturday 7am to 12pm.
+To get more advice call our team at (07) 3114 8281.
+You can also pop in and order in person at our sales office on 1/243 Bradman Street, Acacia Ridge.
+The office is open Monday to Friday 7 am to 5 pm and Saturday 7 am to 12 pm.

 For more great lawn care tips keep an eye on our website and all our social media channels.